 Hoiho are classified globally as endangered and in New Zealand were recently (2016) reclassified as nationally endangered.
 Hoiho, in at least part of their range, are undergoing a serious continued decline in abundance.
 With fewer than 6000-7000 birds remaining in New Zealand, the hoiho is one of the most endangered penguin species in the world.

-By the breeding season of 1990/91 only an estimated 150 pairs were left on the South Island of New Zealand, and it was probably then the rarest penguin in the world.
-However, through the work of the Yellow-eyed Penguin Trust and others, numbers had increased to an estimated 442 pairs on mainland New Zealand by 2011.
+By the breeding season of 1990/91 only an estimated 150 pairs were left on the South Island of New Zealand.
+However, through the work of the Yellow-eyed Penguin Trust and other conservation groups to reduce predators, numbers increased to a high of about 600 pairs on mainland New Zealand in 1996/97.

-Help us to protect the yellow-eyed penguin – they need people like you to help them survive.
+Help us to protect the hoiho – they need people like you to help them survive.